 The game takes the digital actor idea Sierra used in creating its characters for later versions of Police Quest, and applies it to video.
 The actors are shot in front of a bluescreen and composited into an elaborate digital background.
 In theory, this is meant to create the feeling of watching a movie and directing its outcome, while being cost-effective by using real actors without building any actual sets.
 Roberta Williams also stated in many interviews that she believed having real people as the characters was crucial to creating horror and empathy for them, and I suppose I see her point.
 Yet in practice, the execution isn’t a great deal different than any other adventure game, and the human actor isn’t treated or handled differently than an animated character.

 In previous games, your animated character would stand stock still until you click somewhere in the gameworld.
 The character then goes through a few cycles of animation as he/she/it saunters over to the specified point, then goes still again.
 The identical sequence occurs here, with slightly more fluid “animation” as you watch a video sequence of Adrienne walking, and a slightly more odd feel as the video goes to a still image of her in a “default” position, waiting for new input.
 Her default position is to stand like a Marine at attention, and every single action or move she takes requires her to both start and end in this position.
-So it’s annoying, but forgivable, to watch constant extra seconds of her walking around to her starting position, flipping her hair back, and awkwardly straightening up and looking ahead, to match the still image shown next.
+It’s annoying, but forgivable, to watch constant extra seconds of her walking around to her starting position, flipping her hair back, and awkwardly straightening up and looking ahead, to match the still image shown next.

 There is also the much-panned fact that she doesn’t change her clothes for a week.
 Technical reasons are the excuse, but I’m not going to say that it detracted in any way from the game.
 It does reinforce that she’s just another adventure game character, this time made of video instead of artwork.